53rg3/retsplay/madog/Overview/readme.md

 ```

 The repository comes with a prebuilt React app, see [/public/javascripts](/public/javascripts).
 If you want to edit the JS files then you need install the node modules.
 In `/es` run `npm install`.
+In the same folder run `webpack --watch` after that.